copystring/ioBroker.roborock/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Screenshots & Logfiles**
+**Screenshots & Logfiles (Required)**
-If applicable, add screenshots and logfiles to help explain your problem.
+To help us understand and fix the issue, please upload relevant screenshots and the debug log as a .txt file.

+[Please upload your debug log here]

 **Versions:**
  - Adapter version: <adapter-version>